roberttkahelin8/CroMagRallyModded/MODDED.md

 ## Here's a list of the old enhanced features:

 - CPUs now cheat!
 CPUs are fairly dumb, so to give them some edge, they can turn invisible, have random boosts at any time, and their cars are enhanced randomly at the start, plus more little things.
+- CPUs now fire throwable items slower or faster depending on RNG.
 - Nitro is now dependent on placement in the race: You get less nitro time if your in first, versus if your in last place.
-- Bottle Rockets/Roman Candles' items now give you more per collection, as they are the most effective against CPUs and the player.
+- Bottle Rockets/Roman Candles' items now give you more per collection, as they are the most effective against CPUs and the player (15-20ish).
 - Bone Bombs, Oil, and the other non-candle/rocket items give you a random amount between 2-3, or 5-7, etc.-etc., depending on RNG.
+- Oil now flies further from players and CPUs.
+- Homing Pigeons fly faster and start up in the air more.
+- Bottle Rockets fly faster.
+- Torpedos used in non-water tracks don't display bubbles or play looping sounds (as they are not loaded, which caused errors, fixed the error, also unintendedly fixes the immersion a bit).
 - Submarine turns into a plane in normal levels (doesn't look like one, but does remove bubble particles) and if you collect anything but nitro, the item is a SUPER BURST, giving you a 1 of each; Roman Candles, Bottle Rockets, and Torpedos, which can hit CPUs in non-sub vehicles.
 - Terrain is coord stretched horizontally (not vertically to not ruin the vertical stretch physics feature), and CPUs can drive on it no problem.
 The track is now wider and longer.
 - Nitro now boosts you more if your in a Submarine on a non-Atlantis track, and Sticky Tires/Super Suspension give you a tiny boost of speed (non-nitro speed, depending on the number of seconds shown).